Table of Contents

-Hearing Aid Funding Options
+Hearing Aid Funding in New Zealand

 You may be able to receive funding for your hearing aids from one of the following organisations.